-The Talking Mental Health Toolkit will consist of three user-friendly, one-page resource guides, which function as actionable tools that guide people to have empowering mental health conversations using conflict resolution practices.
+The Talking Mental Health Toolkit consists of three user-friendly, one-page resource guides, which function as actionable tools that guide people to have empowering mental health conversations using conflict resolution practices.

-While each resource guide is meant to be self-explanatory for easy use, the toolkit will also be accompanied by a freely available, online Empowering Mental Health Conversations webinar which teaches lessons corresponding to the guides.
+While each resource guide is meant to be self-explanatory for easy use, the toolkit is also accompanied by a freely available, online Empowering Mental Health Conversations webinar which teaches lessons corresponding to the guides.

 Anyone can use these guides – they are designed to be appropriate for all sorts of mental health stakeholders including workplaces, schools, families, service providers, and social settings.